Adiela Akoo - The Backstory

 That was the initial catalyst, but she didn't pay too much heed until life, yet again, threw several bricks at her in quick succession, threatening and shaking every foundation she held dear, until she was practically cornered into publishing Lost in a Quatrain - a select collection of soul-stirring poetry, written over an 18 year period, with each poem telling a story that pieces together the puzzle of this crazy, not always romantic, experience we call life...

-in a variety of journals, anthologies, and magazines across the world including the Best Emerging Poets of 2019 series and the Best New African Poets of 2020 and 2022 series.
+Adiela has now been published in a variety of journals, anthologies, and magazines across the world including the Best Emerging Poets of 2019 series and the Best New African Poets of 2020 to 2024 series.
 She was honoured to be nominated as one of the Top 7 'Most Promising Literary Influencers' in the Global Book Community Awards 2020, to have her poem 'Whiplash' quoted in The House of Parliament, and to be a recipient of The Silver Star Award from the Global Literary Society for her 'excellent contribution to world literature'.

 Adiela believes that the best thing about being a writer is having the capacity to touch the heart of another being with your words.
 So it brings her immense joy when readers respond to Lost in a Quatrain by saying,

-"I love this book, it touched my heart',
+"I love this book, it touched my heart",

 "This helped my soul heal",